JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Scheduler**
-1. Determines tech and where/how it runs
+1. Determine tech and where/how it runs
 2. How does standalone work - does it have a schedule?
 3. How are users notified and also when scheduler is down
 4. How is dataset stored - per Dashboard as more than one can be linked ..